 (…existing texts…)

-NOTE 6—No RSNE/RSNXE is included in the Basic Multi-Link element carried in a (Re)Association Request frame because there is only one RSNE/RSNXE provided by the non-AP MLD during ML (re)setup.
+NOTE 6—No RSNE/RSNXE is included in the Basic Multi-Link element carried in a (Re)Association Request frame because there is only one RSNE/RSNXE provided by the non-AP MLD(#23044).
 See 12.6.3.1 (General).
 An AP MLD can have a different MFPR carried in the RSNE for each of its affiliated APs and in such case, the (Re)Association Response frame includes the RSNE in the corresponding STA Profile field of Basic Multi-Link element.
 See 12.6.2 (RSNA selection).

 TGbe editor: Modify Clause 35.3.4.3 as follows (track change on):

 35.3.4.3 Non-AP MLD behavior